How the ISOCELL Bright HM1 Raises the Bar as Far as Detail and DefinitionShare open/close

 Innovative Pixel Transformation

 Pixel-binning is a process that allows an image sensor to combine adjoining pixels in order to improve light absorption capabilities.
 This process means that the image sensor can take ultra-high resolution shots during the day, and then, in low-light environments such as at night, it can combine adjacent pixels into a single larger pixel to produce brighter, clearer images with reduced noise.

-Following Samsung’s success with Tetracell binning technology – which involves merging four pixels together into a two-by-two array – the ISOCELL Bright HM1 has introduced Nonacell technology.
-Nonacell involves combining nine neighboring pixels into one to more than double the light absorption capabilities offered by Tetracell technology, and ensure that photos taken at night are bright, lack noise, and maintain excellent resolution.
+Following Samsung’s success with Tetrapixel* binning technology – which involves merging four pixels together into a two-by-two array – the ISOCELL Bright HM1 has introduced Nonapixel* technology.
+Nonapixel involves combining nine neighboring pixels into one to more than double the light absorption capabilities offered by Tetrapixel technology, and ensure that photos taken at night are bright, lack noise, and maintain excellent resolution.

 Zoom Like Never Before

 The ISOCELL Bright HM1 allows you to see up close without compromising on quality.
 With the use of Samsung’s innovative new image sensor, users can capture close-up images at up to 3X zoom without upscaling.
 Images caught at 3X zoom will maintain high-quality 12MP resolution, and zoomed in sections can additionally be previewed on-screen without upscaling.

 This kind of ‘lossless zoom’ is made possible, firstly, by the image sensor’s ultra-high resolution, by which the sheer number of pixels in each individual shot allows a zoomed-in-upon section to maintain excellent resolution.
 The feature is additionally enabled by the image sensor’s ability to remap pixels in three-by-three arrays into RGB patterns itself, instead of having to outsource the task to a mobile processor.
 This direct pixel remapping is enabled by embedded hardware IP built right into the image sensor.